-If you are new to town, you should find a local to introduce you to him so that you won’t be given a bad fish.
+If you are new to town, you should find a local to introduce you so that you won’t be given a bad fish.

-The gossip and drama of it all, the challenge of winning over a local seller and being given the best goods, and the thrill of realising you’ve been overcharged and confronting the vendor next time you pass by (he will reward your boldness with a discount or a freebie) is what makes shopping in the Palermo markets so special.
+The gossip and drama, the challenge of winning over a local seller and being given the best goods, and the thrill of realising you’ve been overcharged and confronting the vendor next time you pass by (he will reward your boldness with a discount or a freebie) is what makes shopping in the Palermo markets so special.

-Three brothers stand front of house, displaying their decapitated swordfish and tuna steaks proudly, while their wives are tucked away behind the scenes, using the fresh fish caught in the morning to prepare delicious Sicilian dishes such as swordfish caponata, octopus salad and pasta con le sarde for construction workers and lawyers alike to enjoy on their lunch breaks.
+Three brothers stand front of house, displaying their decapitated swordfish and tuna steaks proudly, while their wives remain tucked away behind the scenes, using the morning’s catch to prepare swordfish caponata, octopus salad, and pasta con le sarde for the construction workers and lawyers alike to gobble up on their lunch breaks.

 ‘Early in the morning or just before they close,’ Marco told us.
-‘Of course, if you go early then you will find the best fish, but at the end of the day, they are trying to get rid of things and you will always get something extra thrown in for free.’
+‘Of course, if you go early, you will find the best fish, but at the end of the day, they are trying to get rid of things and you will always get something extra thrown in for free.’

-After Marco finished explaining how to buy food at Capo Market, it was time for us to eat some more Palermo street food, and it wouldn’t be a Palermo food tour without an arancina or six!
+After Marco finished explaining how to buy food at Capo Market, it was time for some more food, and it wouldn’t be a Palermo food tour without an arancina or six!

-Arancine – The Most Iconic Sicilian Street Food
+Arancine – The quintessential Sicilian street food

 Certainly easier to stomach for the general public than frittula, arancine take their name from arancia, Italian for ‘oranges,’ because, well, they look like oranges!

 Arancine are balls of creamy yellow risotto (the rice takes its colour from the saffron brought over by the Arabs), deep fried in breadcrumbs and filled with just about anything!

-It’s the kind of place that you would walk past without a second glance, but, as with most things in Sicily, sometimes the best things are found in the unlikeliest of places.
+It’s the kind of place that you would walk past without a second glance, but, as with most things in Palermo, sometimes the best things are found in the unlikeliest of places.